ABOUT JACQUI GIBBONS

 I constantly further my practice, seeking knowledge from both teachers and books and from within, to listen to the truths which we only hear when we put down the books and look inside, in meditation.
 My own current class teachers are Erika Tourell, Anna Ashby and Jeff Phenix.
-Workshops I’ve attended in the past year include Christopher Hareesh Wallace (tantric texts, practices and meditation), Sally Kempton (meditation and tantric goddesses), James French, Lisa Sanfillipo, Leila Sadhegee, Dr Jason Birch (medieval hatha texts), Alexandria Crow (teachers’ workshops) and Andrew McGonigle (anatomy).
+I regularly attend workshops on both theory and practice; just some over the past year include tantric texts and meditations with Hareesh Wallace, meditation and tantric goddesses with Sally Kempton, teachers’ workshops with Alexandria Crow and medieval hatha texts with Dr Jason Birch.

-I first found yoga in 2000 when I was suffering from depression, stress and insomnia.
+I first found yoga in 2000 when I had depression, stress and insomnia.
 It immediately resonated with me and helped me become less stiff and more easeful both physically and mentally.
 I was always as much drawn to the philosophy and breathing as to the physical postures.
-Slowly it helped me uncover mental and emotional patterns and deep-rooted conditioning, and give me the tools to manage them (a lifetime process!).
+Slowly it helped me uncover mental and emotional patterns and deep-rooted conditioning, and give me tools to manage them (a lifetime process).
 During that decade I went to India three times for month-long trips to deepen my knowledge and practice.
-I first trained as a teacher in 2005-2007, and taught corporate yoga for two years while training as a Ayurvedic practitioner..
+I first trained as a teacher in 2005-2007.
+Throughout, I’ve had a career as a journalist.

-During 2008 and 2009 I studied and qualified with Vaidya Atreya Smith of the European Institute of Vedic Studies, plus 200 hours training with Dr Sunil V Joshi of Nagpur, India.
-I worked part-time as an Ayurvedic health coach for seven years, including giving one-to-one yoga tuition to patients.
-Throughout this time I worked full-time in publishing.
+In 2008 and 2009, I trained in Ayurveda.
+I studied with Vaidya Atreya Smith of the European Institute of Vedic Studies, followed by 200 hours clinical training with Dr Sunil V Joshi of Nagpur, India.
+I taught corporate yoga, and for seven years I worked part-time as an Ayurvedic health coach, including one-to-one yoga tuition with patients.

-However, in 2016 I felt called to return to my first love and teach yoga again, so I undertook the intensive and high-quality training with triyoga.
-I’m now teaching public, private and charity classes around the Brixton area.
+In 2016 I felt called to return to my first love and teach yoga again, so I undertook the intensive training with triyoga.
+I now teach public and private classes around the Brixton area, including teaching in two charities.
 Over nearly 20 years yoga has transformed my physical and mental state, my spiritual awareness, and my life.
 It gives me the practices to deal with the practical, emotional and health challenges that life gives us.

-Throughout my yoga journey I’ve had a long career as a journalist,.
-I’m 56 and I’m a born-and-bred south Londoner, living in Streatham Hill with a houseful of plants and a cat called Prana.
+I’m a born-and-bred south Londoner, and I live in SW2 with a houseful of plants and a cat called Prana.